thiimon/thiimon/README.md

 # Hello World! 👋

 My name is **Thiago Monteiro**, I'm 18 years old and I'm a Cross-Platform Software Development student at Fatec Praia Grande.
-I am extremely passionate about this field and here I'll show all of the projects I'm developing. 👨‍💻
+I am extremely passionate about this field and here I'll show all of the projects I'm developing. :octocat:

 - 🌱 Learning **HTML/CSS, JavaScript, C# and SQL**
 - 🌎 I write and speak in **Brazilian Portuguese** *(my native language)* and **English**